streamlit/docs/content/library/advanced-features/dataframes.md

 ---
-title: DataFrames
+title: Dataframes
 slug: /library/advanced-features/dataframes
 ---

-# DataFrames
+# Dataframes

-DataFrames are a great way to display and edit data in a tabular format.
+Dataframes are a great way to display and edit data in a tabular format.
 Working with Pandas DataFrames and other tabular data structures is key to data science workflows.
 If developers and data scientists want to display this data in Streamlit, they have multiple options: `st.dataframe` and `st.experimental_data_editor`.
 If you want to solely display data in a table-like UI, [st.dataframe](/library/api-reference/data/st.dataframe) is the way to go.
 If you want to interactively edit data, use [st.experimental_data_editor](/library/api-reference/widgets/st.experimental_data_editor).
 We explore the use cases and advantages of each option in the following sections.

-## Display DataFrames with st.dataframe
+## Display dataframes with st.dataframe

-Streamlit can display DataFrames in a table-like UI via `st.dataframe` :
+Streamlit can display dataframes in a table-like UI via `st.dataframe` :

 ```python
 import streamlit as st